Interrelations between dualities in classical integrable systems and classical-classical version of quantum-classical duality: Introduction

 {\bf Purpose of the paper.} The Ruijsenaars duality and the spectral duality looks similar at quantum level, where both are represented in the form of some bispectral problem.
 At the same time these dualities deal with different type models.
 The first one relates many-body integrable systems, while the second one relates Gaudin models and spin chains.
 Moreover, the classical descriptions are absolutely different.
 The Ruijsenaars duality uses matrix equations for the Lax representations without spectral parameter, while the spectral duality is based on the Lax representations with spectral parameters and the spectral curves (\ref{w02})-(\ref{w03}).

 Our first goal is to show that the formulation of spectral dualities based on coincidence of the spectral curves is applicable to the Ruijsenaars duality as well.
 For this purpose we will introduce a fictitious spectral parameter by applying the following gauge transformation to the Lax matrix (without spectral parameter) of a many-body system: \beq \displaystyle{ L \rightarrow L(z)=(z-Q)L(z-Q)^{-1}\,,\qquad Q={\rm diag}(q_1,...,q_N)\,. } \eq The spectral parameter is indeed fictitious since it obviously can be removed by the inverse of the gauge transformation (\ref{w06}), and the spectral curve (\ref{w02}) is independent of $z$ because it is gauge invariant.
 However, using (\ref{w06}) together with some more transformations, the matrix $L(z)$ can be brought to the form of the Lax matrix (or monodromy matrix) for some special Gaudin model (or spin chain), that is to the matrix-valued function of $z$ with simple poles at positions of particles.
 Then by applying the spectral duality transformation one gets the dual model, which will be shown to be gauge equivalent to the p-q dual many-body system (dual to the original one described by $L$).
+It should be mentioned that the similarity between Ruijsenaars and spectral dualities is expected from several viewpoints.
+Firstly, both dualities take the form of certain bispectral problems at quantum level.
+Secondly, both of these dualities are just manifestations of the same ${\rm SL}(2,\mZ)$ symmetry of the Ding-Iohara-Miki algebra \cite{Awata}.

 Our second goal is to describe an analogue of relations (\ref{w04}) when the spin chain (or Gaudin model) become classical.
 The quantum-classical duality relates the classical systems from the first duality and the quantum models from the second one.
 An origin of the quantum-classical duality is the quasi-classical limit of the Matsuo-Cherednik projection \cite{FeV,ZZ} describing wave functions of quantum integrable many-body problems in terms of solutions to (differential or difference) Knizhnik-Zamolodchikov equations.
 As it was explained by N. Reshetikhin \cite{Resh} the differential Knizhnik-Zamolodchikov equations can be viewed as quantization of the Schlesinger system.
 At the classical level the Schlesinger system is a non-autonomous version of the classical Gaudin model.
 It describes the isomonodromy problem on ${\mathbb CP}^1/\{z_1,...,z_N\}$, and the marked points $z_1,...,z_N$ (which are simple poles of the Lax connection) play the role of time variables.
 Using (\ref{w06}) we will represent the Lax matrix of the rational Calogero-Moser model in the form of the Schlesinger connection.
 In this way we obtain the classical analogue of the identification of parameters (\ref{w04}), which provides the classical-classical counterpart of the quantum-classical duality.